"If your waist is ‘thickening’, your body-shape is changing and you are going into or through menopause, let me explain why!"

 Too much stress (emotionally and physically) interferes with your sleep, your liver health and your gut health.
 All of these factors combined contribute to your insulin levels staying high and you resist overnight fat-burning.
 It’s a vicious cycle as so many women find.

 - Changing liver and gut health

 - Loss of elasticity in our blood vessels

 - Sore joints and

 - Stress from our busy lives

-All of these factors interact to create the ‘perfect storm’ for weight gain during our menopause transition and of course, our health starts to change as well.
+All of these factors interact to create the ‘perfect storm’ for weight gain during our menopause transition and of course, our metabolic health and energy levels may then start to decline as well.

 - Edwards, B. & Jin Li, .
 Endocrinology of menopause.
 Periodontology, 61, 177–194.